 Sentencing guidelines are widely used throughout the country when deciding how long to send a person to jail or prison.
-In Alabama, presumptive sentencing standards are used to establish what a defendant’s punishment should be.
+In Alabama, presumptive sentencing is a system that sets a predetermined "normal" sentence for the "normal" offender.
 However, these are only guidelines; other statutes can require a judge to enforce different penalties than what is recommended by the sentencing standards.
 In a recent case out of Clay County, the Alabama Supreme Court decided whether a judge made an error by not sentencing a defendant according to the presumptive sentencing standards.

 The defendant in the case plead guilty to possession of marijuana and unlawful possession of a controlled substance.
 He was originally accepted into a drug court program as a sentencing alternative.
 However, he was later kicked out for violating the conditions placed on him by the program.
 He was then required to report to a judge for sentencing.

 The defendant’s attorney argued that because he was being sentenced to both crimes at the same time, it counts as one sentencing event.
 Because it is one sentencing event, only the presumptive sentence for the most serious crime should apply.
 Therefore, he should not get any jail time for either of the charges because the presumptive sentence for the more serious crime does not provide it.